 Community Support and Mutual Industry Support

-An integral part of The Mac being "Friendly, Helpful and Supportive" is contributing to the communities we serve.
-We commit significant financial and human resources to a large number of charitable, community, school and sporting groups.
+An integral part of The Mac being "friendly, helpful & supportive" is contributing to the community we serve.
+To this end, we continue to commit significant financial and human resources to a large number of charitable, community, school & sporting groups.